FattahSalleh/FishBiv/README.md

-# fishbiv
+# Fish Behaviour
-Fish behaviour after exposed to toxic using Video Processing.
+FishBiv is an application that is used to identify the behaviour of fish after being exposed to toxic substances using Video Processing (OpenCV).